-Prerequisite: CHE E211

-A continuation of CHE E211.
-3 hours lecture and 4 hours laboratory.
+Prerequisite: CHE E211 A continuation of CHE E211.

 Communications (COM)

 COM E101 Introduction to Mass Communications

 Introduction to the main aspects of communications and how the mass media - newspapers, films, television, magazines, radio, and advertising - operate in our society.
 Material covered includes basic theories of mass communications, psychology of communications, development of mass media, and the interrelationships between the mass media and society, business, and government in defining issues and molding public opinion and attitudes.